cytoscape/py4cytoscape/doc/concepts.rst

 All of these scenarios will result in Jupyter Notebook that can call functions executed on the Cytoscape executing in your workstation.
-Note, though, that without an extra step, Cytoscape generally can't access files stored in a *remote* Notebook's file system, and the Notebook can't access files created by Cytoscape.
+Note, though, that without an extra step, Cytoscape generally can't access files stored in a *remote* Notebook's file system, and a *remote* Notebook can't access files created by Cytoscape.
 See the `Sandboxing`_ section (below) for an explanation of the file sharing protocol.

-.. note:: In all cases, py4cytoscape calls the Cytoscape running on your private workstation.
+.. note:: In all cases, py4cytoscape calls the Cytoscape running on your *private workstation*.
 Cytoscape is not a full server, and can support exactly one Notebook running at a time -- multiple simultaneous Notebooks are not supported.

-.. note:: This solution does not create a standalone server-based Cytoscape -- it relies on the Cytoscape running on your private workstation.
+.. note:: The Jupyter-Bridge does not require any changes to the remote Notebook server and can reach your Cytoscape workstation whether or not it's behind a firewall.

 Sandboxing